HackBulgaria/Programming101-3/week5/1-Dungeons-and-Pythons/README.md

 * `attack()`

 * **Enemies cannot regenerate mana!**
-* **Enemies need not to equip weapons or learn spells.
-They have some basic damage**
+* **Enemies have starting damage, which is different from a weapon or a spell.
+They can equip weapons or learn spells but it is not required for them to have any damage, as it is for our hero.**

 ## The weapons and spells